-On the way back to Gdańsk after a short visit to Elbląg, I stopped off in Westerplatte.
+I stopped off in Westerplatte on the way back to Gdańsk after a short visit to Elbląg.
 I wanted to see the site where some of the opening shots of the Second World War were exchanged.
 Frankly, the area could do with a little tidying up.
 Nevertheless, you should still visit Westerplatte on your trip to Gdańsk.

 Where is Westerplatte?